shubhamPassi/node.js/README.md

   - Next tick queue is displayed separately from the other four main queues because it is not natively provided by the libuv, but implemented in Node.

-  - Before each phase of the event loop (timers queue, IO events queue, immediates queue, close handlers queue are the four main phases), before moving to the phase, Node checks for the nextTick queue for any queued events.
-If the queue is not empty, Node will start processing the queue immediately until the queue is empty, before moving to the main event loop phase.
+  - Before each phase of the event loop (timers queue, IO events queue, immediates queue, close handlers queue are the four main phases), before moving to the phase, Node checks for the `nextTick` queue for any queued events.
+If the queue is not empty, Node will start processing the queue immediately **until the queue is empty**, before moving to the main event loop phase.

-  - This introduces a new problem.
-Recursively/Repeatedly adding events to the nextTick queue using process.nextTick function can cause I/O and other queues to starve forever.
+  - **This introduces a new problem**.
+Recursively/Repeatedly adding events to the `nextTick` queue using `process.nextTick` function can cause I/O and other queues to starve forever.
 We can simulate this scenario using the following simple script.

   ```javascript
   const fs = require("fs");